Cheap things to do in London

 Elsewhere, Highgate Cemetery is a historic burial place with grand tombs and the unofficial status of a nature reserve.
 One of London’s ‘magnificent seven’ graveyards, it has around 170,000 interments.

-Amongst them are famous faces including poet Christina Rossetti, singer George Michael, novelist George Eliot, socialist thinker Karl Marx, and if legend is to be believed, the Highgate Vampire too.
+Amongst them are famous faces including poet Christina Rossetti, singer George Michael, novelist George Eliot, socialist hero Karl Marx, and, if legend is to be believed, the Highgate Vampire too.
+But don’t worry.
+Vampires aren’t real, so your chances of running into one are slim.

 The cheap things to do in London don’t end there